-Aboard one chase plane, a commercially owned Gulfstream V, were Clay Center faculty members Ronald Dantowitz and Marek Kozubal.
+Aboard one chase plane, a commercially owned Gulfstream V, was Clay Center faculty member Ronald Dantowitz and Clay Center astronomers.
 They operated a bank of eight sensitive cameras and spectrographs, built at the school, to record the temperature and composition of superheated fragments created during the spacecraft’s fiery atmospheric plunge.
 Undergraduate student David Sliski operated an additional camera and spectrograph on the second aircraft, a DC-8 that NASA has converted into an airborne laboratory.

 Aurigid Meteors Observing Campaign